 His Holiness the Dalai Lama has written, “I am very happy to know that some of our sacred images have survived and are being treated with appropriate respect elsewhere.
 I am grateful to Alice Kandell not only for collecting and carefully preserving the objects… that approximates the way they would have been revered in Tibet, but also for sharing them with the general public.”

-The Kandell shrine room in Minneapolis will contain over 200 objects—gilt bronze Buddhist statuary, thangkas (paintings of spiritual realms), ritual implements, painted furniture, and textiles, including carpets, wall hangings and canopies.
+The Kandell shrine room in Minneapolis contains over 200 objects—gilt bronze Buddhist statuary, thangkas (paintings of spiritual realms), ritual implements, painted furniture, and textiles, including carpets, wall hangings, and canopies.
 Created in Tibet and Mongolia between the 14th and 19th centuries, these objects represent Kandell’s deep interest in Tibet and nearly 40 years as a passionate collector.
 This is the second time this collector has given a significant collection to a public institution; The Tibetan Buddhist shrine room at The Smithsonian’s National Museum of Asian Art was a gift in 2010 from Ms. Kandell.

 “The extensive use of ritual implements, painted and sculpted deities, and diagrams of Buddhist realms (mandalas), is a defining characteristic of Tibetan Buddhism,” said Pujan Gandhi, Mia’s Jane Emison Assistant Curator of South and Southeast Asian Art.
 “Individual objects displayed in museum cases—while beautiful—often fail to suggest this interrelated complexity.
-From this perspective, this gift is more than the sum of its parts and will give our visitors insight into the complex role of art in Tibetan religious practice.”
+From this perspective, this gift is more than the sum of its parts and gives our visitors insight into the complex role of art in Tibetan religious practice.”

 Kandell first encountered a shrine on her initial visit to the Tsuklakhang Royal Palace Chapel in Sikkim where the coronation took place.
 “I had never seen anything like it.” she recounts.
 “This began my life’s long journey of collecting.
-I fell in love with the people, Lamas, religion, air, mountains.
+I fell in love with the people, Lamas, religion, air, mountains.”
 Years later in New York she began collecting beautiful objects from families who came to America as refugees from Tibet.
 None of her collections were purchased in Sikkim or Tibet.

 Professor Robert A.F.
 Thurman, a leading Tibetan scholar and the first Westerner Tibetan Buddhist monk ordained by the Dalai Lama, recalled his initial encounter with the collection, “When we first entered the shrine room of Alice Kandell, we were thunderstruck by her arrangement of the beautiful and valuable sculptures and paintings into an authentic Tibetan shrine… My wife Nena, upon walking into the shrine room, experienced a visual flash of energy that was so powerful, she nearly fainted.
 Without being a practicing Buddhist one can be deeply moved by the spiritual atmosphere the Tibetans had created.”